vani3598/Healthcare-Data-Engineering-Databricks/README.md

 - Source: Public synthetic healthcare dataset

 The dataset contains patient demographics, hospital admissions, medical conditions, insurance information, medications, billing amounts, and laboratory outcomes.
 It is processed using Azure Databricks and PySpark following a Medallion Architecture.

+## Storage Architecture

+The project follows the Medallion Architecture pattern:

+- **Bronze Layer** – Stores raw healthcare data exactly as received.
+- **Silver Layer** – Stores cleaned and validated Delta tables after PySpark transformations.
+- **Gold Layer** – Stores business-ready datasets used for reporting and analytics.

+Azure Data Lake Storage Gen2 is used as the central storage platform for all three layers.